 5. Acai Bowl with Apple Sharks

-Click here to add Acai Bowl to your meal planner
+Click here to add Acai Bowl to your client’s meal plan.

 These acai bowls are packed with nutrition and can be super fun to eat when transformed into a dramatic shark scene.
 Let your kids choose what other toppings or elements they want to add to the show.
-Same idea can apply to green smoothies, oatmeal or even soup!
+The same idea can apply to green smoothies, oatmeal or even soup!

 6. Butterfly Quesadillas